naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

-  But now, the confluence of factors that led to our massive societal shift have breathed new life into these these software development approaches -- allowing them to shine in ways that seem unintuitive at first glance.
+  But now, the confluence of factors that led to our massive societal shift have breathed new life into these software development approaches -- allowing them to shine in ways that seem unintuitive at first glance.
 category: productivity
 tags:
   - remote